how to solve 500 internal server error in laravel

 Enable debug mode in your Laravel application to see detailed error messages.
 This can help you pinpoint the issue more quickly.

-• Location of Environment File: .env
+- Location of Environment File:

 APP_DEBUG=true

-Make sure to set APP_DEBUG=false in a production environment to avoid exposing sensitive information.
+in a production environment to avoid exposing sensitive information.

 Check for Syntax Errors